maemo-leste/maemo-leste.github.io/content/maemo-leste-update-january-2023.rst

   <https://github.com/maemo-leste/bugtracker/issues/644>`_: we're looking to move
   to Devuan Chimaera
-  (Debian bullseye) in the next month, bringing in the latest and greatest software and packages.
+  (Debian bullseye) in the next month, bringing in the latest and greatest software packages.
 This involves porting Maemo software to new compilers, frameworks, and so on.

 * `Supporting more devices